Non-commutative Index of Measurement-only Entanglement Phase Transition: Conclusion

 \section{Conclusion}

-In this work, we have systematically investigated the physical mechanism underlying entanglement phase transitions driven only by measurements, with particular emphasis on the role played by non-commutativity among measurement operators.
+In this work, we have systematically investigated the entanglement phase transition in spatially and temporally homogeneous one-dimensional measurement-only circuits within stabilizer formalism, aiming to identify the role played by non-commutativity among measurement operators.
 Unlike unitary or hybrid circuits, where entanglement growth is driven by unitary scrambling processes, measurement-only dynamics admit no intrinsic unitary evolution.
 The emergence of nontrivial entanglement phases must therefore originate purely from the algebraic structure of the measurement ensemble itself.

-Our main result is the identification of a quantitative ensemble-level non-commutative index, $\mathcal{I}(\mathcal{E})$, which captures the global strength of anti-commutation within a measurement ensemble.
-By employing this index into three representative measurement-only models -- fixed-range factorizable ensembles, the fully correlated XYZ model, and mixed-range factorizable ensembles -- we unveil the role of non-commutativity in measurement-only dynamics: For higher than bipartite ensembles, when the non-commutative index $\mathcal{I}(\mathcal{E})$ is sufficiently large, the system can be driven into a volume-law phase.
+Our main result is the identification of a quantitative ensemble-level non-commutative index, $\mathcal{I}(\mathcal{E})$, which characterizes the global strength of anti-commutation within a measurement ensemble.
+By employing this index to three representative measurement-only models: fixed-range factorizable ensembles, the fully correlated XYZ model, and mixed-range factorizable ensembles, we unveil the role of non-commutativity in measurement-only dynamics: For higher than bipartite ensembles, when the non-commutative index $\mathcal{I}(\mathcal{E})$ is sufficiently large, the system can be driven into a volume-law phase.
 The critical non-commutativity $\mathcal{I}_c$ is solely related to the measurement range $r$ and is independent of microscopic details of the measurement probabilities.
-The linear scaling $\mathcal{I}_c=kr+b$ has been proven universal and effective across different models.
+The linear scaling $\mathcal{I}_c=k_Ir+b_I$ has been proven effective across different models.
 However, for bipartite ensembles, the volume-law phase is absent even for sufficiently large $\mathcal{I}(\mathcal{E})$.

-These findings establish a unified framework for understanding entanglement phase transitions in measurement-only systems.
+Before ending, it is necessary to emphasize that the simplicity of expression concerning the index referred in Eq.~(\ref{eq:eq3}) relies on two factors: 1.The stabilizer formalism, 2.The spatial and temporal homogeneity.
+When the measurements are beyond the stabilizer formalism, the simple commuting-or-anti-commuting algebra breaks and the entanglement quantity is measurement results relevant.
+Beyond stabilizer formalism, the binary function $I(M_1,M_2)$ in Eq.~(\ref{eq:eq4}) should be substituted by some measure of incompatibility \cite{Heinosaari2015Incompatibility, PhysRevLett.123.070401, RevModPhys.95.011003, Zhu_2024}.
+Moreover, the homogeneity of measurement ensemble directly leads to the contribution of higher order terms probably including N-body mutual incompatibility relations and time decaying factor vanishes.
+For inhomogeneous measurement ensembles, including the higher order terms in Eq.~(\ref{eq:eq3}) may be necessary.
+We will explore these points in the future work.